matt1/byexample.xyz/_examples/javascript/es6/templateLiterals.md

 version: "es6"
 ---

-Removes the need for clunky string concatenation by allowing for strings with embedded expressions.
+Removes the need for clunky string concatenation by allowing for strings with embedded expressions - this is string interpolation for Javascript.

 Also referred to as "Template Strings".

 Template literals need to be surrounded by backticks.